RedisLabs/redislabs-docs/content/rs/references/client_references/client_csharp.md

 alwaysopen: false
 categories: ["RS"]
 ---
-In order to use Redis in .NET you need a .NET Redis client.
-In following sections, we demonstrate the use of [StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis), a general purpose Redis client.
-Additional .NET clients for Redis can be found under the [C# section](https://redis.io/clients#c-sharp) of the Redis Clients page.
+In order to use Redis in .NET, you need a .NET Redis client.
+This article shows how to use [StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis), a general purpose Redis client.
+More .NET Redis clients can be found in the [C# section](https://redis.io/clients#c-sharp) of the Redis Clients page.

 ## Installing StackExchange.Redis